Innkaufhaus/innkaufhaus_app_v7/README.md

 - **Backend:**
   - Node.js
-  - mysql2 for database connections
+  - mssql for database connections

 ## Security Considerations

 - Database credentials are only stored in memory during the session
 - Passwords are never logged or stored
 - All database connections are properly closed after query execution
+- TLS encryption enabled by default for database connections

 ## Development